calzkmal/fluxync-model/README.md

 Aim of this project is to develop a binary image classification of NSFW Images based on CNN using MobileNetV2 from Keras model.
 Data description:

-Total images: 6400 images splitted into train-val-test with 70-20-10 percent split.
+Total images: 8320 images splitted into train-val-test.
 - Training: Found 4480 images belonging to 2 classes.
 - Validation: Found 2560 images belonging to 2 classes.
 - Test: Found 1280 images belonging to 2 classes.